 Essentially there are four steps.
-We first harvest the pulses from the MinBias and BeaconLaunch data.
-Then, we merge all the found pulses found in a season together into a common JSON file.
+We first harvest the pulses from the MinBias and BeaconLaunch data (you won't need the BeaconLaunch data, but it's automatically generated).
+Then, we histogram all the found pulses in a season together into a common JSON file.
 Finally, we fit the distributions using the convolutional fitter and make a GCD file from the results.